 Frequently Asked Questions

-Here at Superpool we are happy to answer any questions you may have.
-Feel free to fill in the contact form with any queries, but hopefully we will cover many of them here.
+Our team at Superpool are happy to answer any questions you may have.
+Feel free to fill in the contact form with any queries, we will cover many of the frequently asked questions here.

 The general rule is 4' cueing space all the way round the table.
 A standard cue is 57" long or nearly 5'.
 However, when playing a ball on the cushion you play in a downward motion, not a full cueing stance.
 The full stance isnt really required, or possible, till your about 6"s into the table.
 Add that to the 4"s of cushion and top frame to the side of the table, and its almost a foot.
 So hence the 4' rule.

 You should also remember that the room required is over waist height, so an Island, or unit, may not be 4' away but isn't high enough to interfere.
 Just remember you need foot space to move though!